NewsPasco County

 As the community grew and land was sold, the name was officially changed to Land O’ Lakes.

-While much of the gardens no longer exist, the remaining landmarks continue to connect residents to a unique chapter of local history and serve as a reminder of the area’s transformation over the last several decades.
+While much of the gardens no longer exists, the remaining landmarks continue to connect residents to a unique chapter of local history and serve as a reminder of the area’s transformation over the last several decades.